 - Letters – refer to the type of allowance you get.
 In the example above, ‘L’ means your eligible for the basic personal allowance.

 Taxable income is based on your personal circumstances and Government legislation at the time.
-For example, the basic Personal Allowance for the tax year 2018/2019 is £11,185.
-In 2019/20 this is due to rise to £12,500.
-As a result, in that year you can earn more before you start paying tax.
+For example, the basic Personal Allowance for the tax year 2018/2019 was £11,185.
+In 2019/20 it rose to £12,500.
+This means you can earn up to that threshold before you start paying tax.
 As the allowance rises you will pay less tax and so be better off.